Analog fast Fourier transforms for scalable and efficient signal processing: SONOS charge-trapping memory and analog state characterization

-Fig. \ref{fig:gradient}(d) shows the same distributions measured after three days.
-During this time, stored charge in the nitride layer can escape thermally from the electronic traps, and subsequently migrate to different locations in the nitride layer, or escape from the nitride layer through thermionic emission or tunneling through the oxide layers.
-The dynamics can be complex due to the presence of both trapped electrons and trapped holes, and the fact that a defect's influence on the channel conductance depends on its physical location within the nitride layer.
-The programming algorithm is designed to minimize de-trapping by selectively storing charge in deep traps near the middle of the silicon nitride bandgap, but a small number of carriers can nonetheless de-trap over this time period.
+Fig. \ref{fig:gradient}d shows the same distributions measured after three days.
+During this time, stored charge in the nitride layer can escape thermally from the electronic traps, and subsequently migrate within the nitride layer or leave the nitride via trap-assisted tunneling through the oxides.
+The drift dynamics can be complex due to the presence of both trapped electrons and trapped holes, and the fact that a defect's influence on the channel conductance depends on its physical location within the nitride layer.
+The programming algorithm is designed to minimize de-trapping by selectively storing charge in deep traps near the middle of the nitride bandgap, but a small number of carriers can nonetheless de-trap over this time period.
 The above effects induce a change in the channel's threshold voltage and conductance.
 Since these effects are thermal in origin and hence stochastic, the variability in conductance tends to increase over time.
-This causes the conductance distributions in Fig. \ref{fig:gradient}(d) to be wider in general than the ones in Fig. \ref{fig:gradient}(c).
-This can also be observed directly by comparing the black and purple points in Fig. \ref{fig:gradient}(e).
+This causes the conductance distributions in Fig. \ref{fig:gradient}d to be wider in general than the ones in Fig. \ref{fig:gradient}c.
+This can also be observed directly by comparing the black and purple points in Fig. \ref{fig:gradient}e.

 We also observed that the conductance drift over time had some systematic state dependence.
-Fig. \ref{fig:gradient}(f) shows how the mean conductance of each of the 128 blocks shifted over three days.
-Overall, the conductances tend to decrease with time indicating a net loss of holes or net gain of electrons over this time period.
+Fig. \ref{fig:gradient}f shows how the mean conductance of each of the 128 blocks shifted over the first day, over the first three days, and over the first five days after programming.
+Overall, the conductances tend to decrease with time indicating a net loss of holes or net gain of electrons with time.
 The state with the minimum conductance is the most stable with time for the same reason that it has the highest conductance precision; drift in $V_T$ for deep subthreshold states induce a very small absolute change in conductance.
+The rate of conductance drift slows down with time as the loosely bound stored charge in the shallow traps of the silicon nitride are gradually depleted.

+For accuracy simulations, the time-dependent conductance variability and the mean drift of conductance over time were modeled using analytical fits to the data in Fig. \ref{fig:gradient}e and \ref{fig:gradient}f, respectively.
+The variability was fit using a saturating exponential function of $G$: $\sigma(G,t) = A(t)\times\left(1 - e^{-G/B(t)}\right)$.
+The mean drift at each measured time point was fit using a tenth degree polynomial function of $G$.
+These analytical fits are shown by the dashed curves in Fig. \ref{fig:gradient}e and \ref{fig:gradient}f.